Discretionary Housing Payments

-How do I apply for DHP?
+How to apply for DHP

 Apply in writing and provide as much detail as possible so that we can fully consider your situation.
 Include any information about your circumstances that make things difficult for you.
 You should also include any supporting evidence.

 Wandsworth Benefit Service